 - 1. Throughout the academic year, the University will monitor the student's attendance and engagement to determine whether to make contact to offer support.
 However, formal attendance notifications will be issued where a student's attendance at scheduled learning sessions (as outlined in section 3.6) and engagement (as outlined in section 3.7) give cause for concern. - 2.
-There are three stages to the formal attendance notifications: see Student Attendance and Engagement Operational Guidance section 3 for further details outlining each stage: - a.
+There are three stages to the formal attendance notifications, see Student Attendance and Engagement Operational guidance section 3 for further details outlining each stage: - a.
 Stage 1 'Your Attendance Requires Improvement' email. - b.
 Stage 2 'Urgent Attendance Notification Contact us Immediately' email. - c.
-Stage 3 'Withdrawal Notification from BCU' email

-- 3. Attendance notifications are designed to encourage students to re-engage with their studies and will be sent to a student's BCU and personal email addresses held on the student record.
-Attendance notifications will clearly outline the steps the student must take and who to contact to discuss any issues that are affecting their attendance and/or engagement. - 4.
-A student's record of engagement activities, detailed in section 3.7, will enable the University to understand the broader attendance and engagement commitment of an individual and will be considered when progressing a student through the formal stages of attendance monitoring.
+Stage 3 'Withdrawal Notification from BCU' email - 3.
+Attendance notifications are designed to encourage students to re-engage with their studies and will be sent to a student's BCU and personal email addresses held on the student record.
+Attendance notifications will clearly outline the attendance and/or engagement concerns raised, steps the student must take and who to contact to discuss any issues that are affecting their attendance and/or engagement. - 4.
+A student's record of engagement activities, detailed in section 3.7. will enable the University to understand the broader attendance and engagement commitment of an individual and will be considered when progressing a student through the formal stages of attendance monitoring.
 Additionally, the record can be utilised to inform Faculty level interventions to support a student to re-engage with their studies, and it may be considered when reviewing cases that trigger a Stage 3 'Withdrawal from BCU' or Stage 3 student appeal.
-For Student Route Visa holders, whilst engagement data will provide a detailed overview of student performance, attendance data at scheduled learning sessions will be the primary trigger for formal attendance notifications and attendance will form the basis of the decision for the student being withdrawn from their course. - 5.
+For Student Route Visa holders, whilst engagement data will provide a detailed overview of student performance, attendance data at scheduled learning sessions will be the primary trigger for formal attendance notifications. - 5.
 The University will take appropriate action where a student does not engage with the escalation process and whose attendance at scheduled learning sessions does not improve.
-At stage 2 the FSC will contact the student to discuss the issues affecting attendance and where required, a meeting will be arranged to provide necessary support and advice. - 6.
-Where a student has zero attendance over two consecutive monitoring periods, the university reserves the right to escalate and issue a Stage 3 'Withdrawal from BCU notification'. - 7.
-The University reserves the right to escalate and issue a Stage 3 'Withdrawal from BCU' notification to any student who does not meet the attendance threshold and/ or who has a history of poor attendance at scheduled learning sessions and/ or engagement with their studies resulting in action being taken in the same academic year.
+The Faculty will contact the student to discuss the issues affecting engagement and where required, a meeting will be arranged to provide necessary support and advice. - 6.
+The University reserves the right to escalate and issue a Stage 3 'Withdrawal from BCU' notification to any student who does not meet the attendance threshold and/ or who has a history of poor attendance at scheduled learning sessions and/or engagement with their studies resulting in action being taken in the same academic year.